Where do our food crops come from?

 Where were our (plant) foods first domesticated?

-Please don't say Tesco, Sainsbury's or ASDA (Walmart).
+Please don't say Tesco, Sainsbury's or ASDA (part of US Walmart).
 They get their food from much further afield - from where the food stuffs are grown, and that can be a long way away (Food miles).

-We in UK import nearly half of the food we eat (DEFRA Food Pocket Book p22), having increased from 25% in mid eighties.
+We in UK import nearly half of the food we eat (DEFRA Food Pocket Book p.
+22), having increased from around a quarter in mid eighties.
 This proportion is about the largest in the world - similar to Japan and several Arab countries.
 All EU produce a higher proportion than us.
 Most of our fruit comes from abroad.

 But where does that food come from?
 About half of what we import comes from the EU.
 Who are the biggest food exporters in the world and where are they?